selequity/slate/source/includes/_investments.md

 created_at | timestamp | Time at which the object was created.
 Stored in ISO8601, and transmitted in UTC. completed_on | timestamp | Time at which the investment was completed.
 Stored in ISO8601, and transmitted in UTC.

+### Investment Processes

+For an investment in a deal to go through, a variety of things have to happen.

+  * The investor must have current/valid accreditation
+  * Subscription documents between the two parties must be signed
+  * (Potentially) Suitability documents must be signed & approved by the investor's advisor
+  * (Potentially) Money must go into escrow
+  * etc

+All these processes need to be able to run concurrently, but in certain circumstances they might have dependencies upon each other.

+  * Before subscription documents can be countersigned, the investor's advisor must sign off on the suitability of the investment.

+In order to manage this process, an investment can have a variety of **processes** required for successful completion.

+Each **process** manages an ordered list of **tasks**, which track and record where a given process is at.

+In order to advance through a **process** for an investment, someone might need to take an action.
+When this is the case, the investment will produce **notifications**, or prompts that get sent up to users which help them advance through the processes by completing the relevant task.

 ## Relationships

 Name | Relationship